u6013779/stats2021_exer_dataCleaningExploration/README.md

 ### Jamovi part

+* The answer sheet refers to a video which discusses levels of measurement.
+This may help. https://www.youtube.com/watch?v=7tlvuYO76Ok&feature=youtu.be
 * Open Jamovi
 * Complete the steps outlined in the assignment.
 (See the assignment answer sheet file included in this repository.)
 * The file menu looks like 3 horizontal lines at the top left of the Jamovi window.